Sioux Falls Canaries (1902–1953): 1920 to 1923: Soos / South Dakota League

 In 1922, the Soos continued play as the eight-team South Dakota League remained as a Class D level league.
 After two consecutive second place finishes, the Soos ended the 1923 season in fourth place.
 In a close final standings, Sioux Falls finished 5.0 games behind the first place Mitchell Kernels and just 0.5 game behind both the Aberdeen Grays and Fargo Athletics who had identical 56-42 records.
 The Soos were just behind with a record of 55-42, playing in their final season under Fred Carisch.
 At age 40, player/manager Carisch batted .309 playing 33 games at catcher in 1922.

 In a game at home on September 8, 1922, prominent Negro Leagues pitcher Bill Drake threw a no-hitter for the All Nations barnstorming team against the Sioux Falls Soos in an exhibition game.
 In the game at Nelson Field in Sioux Falls, Drake held the Sioux Falls Soos hitless in a 4-0 victory.
 Sioux Falls' Clarence Nelson was the losing pitcher in the contest.

-Following the 1922 season Fred Carisch's tenure ended as the Sioux Falls player-manager when he returned to the major leagues for a tenure with the Detroit Tigers, becoming the pitching coach for the Tigers.
+Following the 1922 season Fred Carisch's tenure ended as the Sioux Falls player-manager when he returned to the major leagues for a coaching position with the Detroit Tigers, becoming the pitching coach for the Tigers.
 While serving as the pitching coach, Carisch even appeared briefly as a player for Detroit in 1923 at age 42.
 Carisch later served one game as the Detroit manager in 1924 in the absence of Detroit manager Ty Cobb.
 On September 28, 1923, on the last day of the season, Carisch was the manager as the Tigers lost the game 16-1 to the Chicago White Sox in Cobb's absence.
 The game was the only major league game in Carisch's managerial career.

 In 1923, the South Dakota League was split into two four-team leagues.
 Sioux Falls remained in the South Dakota League, which continued play as four–team Class D level league.
 The Soos joined the Aberdeen Grays, Mitchell Kernels and Watertown Cubs as member franchises.
 The North Dakota League formed the counterpart four–team Class D league, comprising the returning Jamestown Jimkotas, and three new franchises: the Minot Magicians, New Rockford-Carrington Twins and Bismarck Capitals to begin the season.

 Canadian Jack Beatty, a veteran minor league player and manager, became the Sioux Falls manager for the 1923 season.
 Beatty had played in 1922 with the London Tecumsehs in the Michigan-Ontario League, serving as the first baseman for London.